-Admissions: Open to students possessing a current California Registered Nurse License who have completed the following entrance requirements.
+Admission: Open to students possessing a current California

+Registered Nurse License who have completed the

+following entrance requirements

-Contact the Emergency Medical Services Department for application materials.
+Contact the Emergency Medical Services Office for application materials.

-ENTRANCE REQUIREMENTS
+ENTRANCE REQUIREMENTS:

-- 1. EMS 110, Advanced Cardiac Life Support Provider (ACLS) or have a current ACLS card; - 2.
-One year experience as a registered nurse; - 3.
-Have 800 hours experience as a registered nurse in the Emergency Department; - 4.
-Proof of a cardiac dysrthmia course; - 5.
-Current employment in a base station hospital in San Bernardino or Riverside County; - 6.
-Ability to complete a written screening examination with 80 percent accuracy.
+- 1. EMS 110, Advanced Cardiac Life Support Provider (ACLS) or have a current ACLS card - 2.
+One year experience as a registered nurse - 3.
+Have 800 hours experience as a registered nurse in the Emergency Department - 4.
+Proof of a cardiac dysrhythmia course - 5.
+Current employment in a base station hospital in San Bernardino or Riverside County - 6.
+Ability to complete a written screening examination with 80 percent accuracy

-REQUIRED COURSE:

-EMS 103 Mobile Intensive Care Nurse 2.25 TOTAL UNITS 2.25
+REQUIRED COURSE: UNITS EMS 103 Mobile Intensive Care Nurse TOTAL UNITS 2.25 2.25

-020 EMERGENCY MEDICAL TECHNICIAN - I 6 UNITS
+020 EMERGENCY MEDICAL TECHNICIAN-I/ EMT-BASIC

-Prerequisite: Must be 18 years of age as required by Title 22 of the Health and Safety Code physical condition with the ability to lift up to 150 pounds Lecture: Minimum 64 hours per semester
+Prerequisite: Must be 18 years of age as required by Title 22 of the Health and Safety Code and provide proof a clear Department of Justice background check